mchannon/hashsite/README.md

 `#F.6NZ^1^` = 1 meter above sea level
 `#F.6NZ^2^J` = 2 meters above a street level that is itself 1 meter below sea level

-The system can also extend below 1-meter resolution and above kilometer-scale elevation ranges using additional post-carat characters.
+The system can also extend below 1-meter resolution and above kilometer-scale elevation ranges using additional post-caret characters.

 In short: Hashsite is designed to describe the actual place, not a flattened cartoon of it.
+The base code does not require `^`; the Z-axis extension introduces it only when vertical data matters.

 ---